openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 JSON string denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the Credential format.
 See (#format_profiles) for the Credential format specific encoding requirements.
 * `transaction_id`: OPTIONAL.
 A JSON string identifiying a deferred issuance transaction.
-This claim is contained in the response, if the issuer was unable to immediately issue the credential.
+This claim is contained in the response, if the Credential Issuer was unable to immediately issue the credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 MUST be present when `credential` is not returned.
 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.